-Which SAQ am I supposed to complete?Ultimately, you must choose the SAQ that’s right for your processing environment.
-Get a detailed explanation of how to choose the right SAQ for your business here.
+Which SAQ am I supposed to complete?Ultimately, you must choose the SAQ that’s right for your processing environment, but generally speaking:

 What is a PCI compliance certificate?Some QSA/ASV companies provide certificates confirming that an organization is PCI DSS compliant.
 An actual compliance certificate is not mandatory, and you don’t necessarily need a certificate to be PCI compliant.

-Am I PCI compliant if my site has an SSL certificate?Unfortunately, no. An SSL certificates is an important element in a secure website, but alone do not meet PCI DSS requirements.
+Am I PCI compliant if my site has an SSL/TLS certificate?Unfortunately, no. An SSL/TLS certificate is an important element in a secure website, but alone does not meet PCI DSS requirements.

 Do I need to be PCI compliant if I don't use a computer to process credit cards?Yes.
-PCI compliance doesn't require a connection to the Internet, or even a computer system.
-PCI compliance is determined by the way you store, handle, or process credit card information, whether the card information is in a locked filing cabinet, or on the computer.
+PCI compliance doesn't require a connection to the Internet or even a computer system.
+PCI compliance is determined by the way that you store, handle, or process credit card information, whether the card information is in a locked filing cabinet or on the computer.

 What should I do if I think my business has been compromised?Disconnect your system from the Internet, call your merchant processor, and call a forensic investigator.
 PCI forensic investigators help you find and fix the security holes in your processing environment.
 They help you identify how and when attackers breached your systems, determine if card data was compromised, and document for the card brands your efforts to remediate the vulnerabilities that lead to the data breach.

 SEE ALSO: The 6 Phases in an Incidence Response Plan